 Monroe and his classmates quickly became involved in revolutionary activities.
-In one instance, he and his classmates raided the arsenal at the British Governor’s Palace.
+In one instance, he and his classmates raided the arsenal at the British Governor’s Palace with 24 older men.
 The young revolutionaries captured 200 muskets and 300 swords, which they gave to the Virginia militia.

 Once the war was over, Monroe studied law with Thomas Jefferson and was elected to the Virginia House of Delegates.
-After his election to the Continental Congress in 1783, Monroe met Elizabeth Kortright, who he married a year later.
+After his election to the Continental Congress in 1783, Monroe met Elizabeth Kortright, who he married in 1786.
 Shortly after the wedding, the couple moved to Fredericksburg, Virginia, where Monroe began his law practice.

 Monroe served in the Continental Congress until 1786, when he joined the Virginia assembly and was selected to join the Anti-Federalists at the Virginia Convention to debate the Constitution.
 Monroe initially voted against the ratification, calling for the direct election of presidents and senators and a bill of rights.
 The first ten amendments, which are known as the Bill of Rights, were suggested by Monroe and passed shortly after ratification.

-In 1790, Monroe was appointed to the U.S. Senate, where he worked closely with James Madison and Thomas Jefferson to combat the Federalists led by Vice President John Adams and Secretary of the Treasury Alexander Hamilton.
+In 1790, Monroe was appointed to the U.S. Senate, where he worked closely with James Madison and Thomas Jefferson.
 Four years later, President Washington sent Monroe to Paris as the U.S. minister to France.
 Despite his sympathies for the French revolutionaries, Monroe remained a neutral force for the United States.

 Following President James Madison’s decision to continue the two-term custom, the Democratic-Republicans turned to James Monroe as the ideal candidate for the presidency in 1817.
-Monroe ran against the Federalist Rufus King, whose party had all but disbanded.
-Monroe’s 16-3 victory over King in the Electoral College won him the presidency.
+Monroe’s victory over Rufus King in the Electoral College won him the presidency.

 Monroe began his term in office with a 15-week presidential tour through the northern states, making him the most visible sitting President.
 Monroe was so well received in Boston that one newspaper wrote that it was the beginning of the “Era of Good Feelings” for America.
-It appeared that these were good times for America.
 The nation’s success in the War of 1812, coupled with the booming economy, allowed Monroe to focus on domestic issues.